 (4) Reading Chinese Literature across Cultures

 Recently I began working on a few collaborative projects concerning cross-cultural interactions between China and other countries and the reception of Chinese literature across cultures.
-My current focus is on Tang Xianzu (1550-1616), a major playwright and a contemporary of Shakespeare.
+One focus is on Tang Xianzu (1550-1616), a major playwright and a contemporary of Shakespeare.
 Using Tang Xianzu and his rich cultural afterlife as a case study, I explore the ways in which major literary writers are regarded as local and national cultural icons, and examine the translatability of their literary legacies across cultures.
 I organised a conference on "Brave New Theatres: 1616 in China and England" at SOAS, in collaboration with Shih-pe Wang (National Chung Cheng University) and Paul Edmondson (Shakespeare Birthplace Trust), funded by the Chiang Ching-kuo Foundation.
 See Research output here: 1616: Shakespeare and Tang Xianzu's China

-- “Entertaining the Emperor: Elite Playwrights and Court Theatre in Eighteenth-Century China,” research project funded by the British Academy.
+- Research project on Elite Playwrights and Court Theatre in Eighteenth-Century China

 Participation in International Projects and Collaborations:

 Tan, Tian Yuan and Santangelo, Paolo (2014) Passion, Romance, and Qing: The World of Emotions and States of Mind in Peony Pavilion (3 vols.).
 Leiden, Boston: Brill.